-When you are injured while on the job, it can be a stressful experience understanding what may happen next.
+When you are injured while on the job, it can be a stressful experience to understand what may happen next.
 Without being able to work, your mind may focus on the practical next steps after a work injury.
-You may wonder how you bills will get paid or how much work you might have to miss.
+You may wonder how your bills will get paid or how much work you might have to miss.
 The added financial stress associated with being hospitalized is often more concerning to victims than their own health.

 Tip 1- IMMEDIATELY report your injury.
 Not tomorrow, not later, but now.
 The quicker you start a paper trail documenting the injury, the better chances you have of showing it as a serious injury worthy of serious medical attention.
 There are also strict filing deadlines to remember.
 Consult a legal professional for more information.